Veterans & Military

 • A retired member of the military.

 The law requires a minimum of two uniformed service members to perform the ceremony.
-This team typically handles the Military Flag Folding and the presentation of the flag to the next of kin, alongside the playing of Taps.
+This team typically handles the flag folding and the presentation of the flag to the next of kin, alongside the playing of Taps.
+See our guide to military honors at a funeral for the full sequence.

-Note: Families should work with their funeral director to provide a copy of the veteran's discharge papers (DD Form 214) to verify eligibility and coordinate with a Military Honor Guard.
+Note: Families should work with their funeral director to provide a copy of the veteran's discharge papers (DD Form 214) to verify eligibility and coordinate the military honors.

 Proper Etiquette During Taps